 In the UK, we are using 38.5 million plastic bottles every single day and we struggle to recycle even half of those.

 In 2017, over 300,000 of you signed a petition calling the Prime Minister to introduce a Deposit Return Scheme (DRS).
 The government listened and in 2018 made a commitment to put in place a DRS for England and to work with the Devolved Administrations to introduce schemes across the UK to tackle the plastic pollution crisis.
-After three years of dither the government have now delayed the introduction of DRS in England, Wales and Northern Ireland until 2024, at the earliest.
+Its now been over a year since the government’s second consultation on DRS, something which should happen within 12 weeks.

 We want an effective ‘all-in’ Deposit Return Scheme that delivers the best outcome for the environment to be put in place now, not later.